llnl/RAJAPerf/docs/sphinx/dev_guide/kernel_class_impl.rst

         so these methods are used to describe this.
       * The number of bytes read and written and the number of floating point operations (FLOPS) performed for each kernel execution.
       * The consistency of the checksums of the kernel.
-The possible values are ``Consistent`` where all the variant tunings always get the same checksum, ``ConsistentPerVariantTuning`` where an individual variant tuning always gets the same checksum but different variant tunings may differ slightly, and ``Inconsistent`` where the checksum of a variant tuning may vary slightly run to run.
+If the kernel always produces the same checksum value for all variant tunings then the checksums are ``Consistent``.
+Most kernels get a different but consistent checksum for each variant tuning so the checksums are ``ConsistentPerVariantTuning``.
+On the other hand, some kernels have variant tunings that get different checksums on each run of that variant tuning, for example due to the ordering of floating-point atomic add operations, so the checksums are ``Inconsistent``.
+      * The tolerance of the checksums of the kernel.
+A number of predefined values are available in the ``KernelBase\:\:ChecksumTolerance`` class.
+If the kernel consistently produces the same checksums then ``zero`` tolerance is used.
+Most kernels use the ``normal`` tolerance.
+Some kernels are very simple, for example they have a single floating-point operation per iteration, so they use the ``tight`` tolerance.
+      * The scale factor to use with the checksums of the kernel.
+This is an arbitrary multiplier on the checksum values used to scale the checksums to a desired range.
+Mostly used for kernels with floating-point operation complexity that does not scale linearly with problem size.
       * The operational complexity of the kernel.
       * Which RAJA features the kernel exercises.
       * Adding Suite variants and tunings via ``addVariantTunings``.
 This calls